-PETERBSURG, Va. -- An annual holiday tradition, tours of historic homes decked out for the season, takes place this upcoming Sunday in Petersburg.
+PETERBSURG, Va. -- An annual holiday tradition, tours of historic homes decked out for the season, takes place this Sunday in Petersburg.

 Petersburg Area Regional Tourism Director Martha Burton said the "easy to walk" tour offers an unforgettable holiday experience.